Filter Options

 Is camping a good option for a 5-day Okavango Delta safari?

 “Camping is a wonderful way to experience the Delta.
-No other form of accommodation enables quite the same closeness to nature (although the best tented camps try to recreate this sensation).
+No other accommodations enable quite the same closeness to nature (although the best tented camps try to recreate this sensation).
 This is true if you’re lying awake at night with just canvas separating you from the animals that you know are out there and you can hear.
 It also applies to the thrill of moving around in a camp with no fences to keep the animals out.
 It may sound scary, but operators know how to keep you safe and it’s all very exciting.
 The only downside of camping on a 5-day Okavango Delta safari, especially if it’s a budget safari, is that you may be limited in how far you can explore the Delta.
 That’s because much of the Delta is accessible only by plane.
-Most of the remote accommodation places are of the luxury tented camp variety, with very few options for camping.”
+Most of the remote accommodations are of the luxury tented camp variety, with very few options for camping.”

 3